vikejs/vike/readme.md

 <br/>

-## Intro & Overview
+## Introduction

-`vite-plugin-ssr` is a Vite plugin that gives you a similar experience than Next.js/Nuxt but as do-one-thing-do-it-well tool.
-Where Next.js and Nuxt are too framework-like, `vite-plugin-ssr` doesn't interfere with your stack.
+`vite-plugin-ssr` gives you a similar experience than Nuxt/Next.js, but with Vite, and as a do-one-thing-do-it-well tool: where Next.js and Nuxt are too rigid and framework-like `vite-plugin-ssr` doesn't interfere with your stack and can be used with other Vite plugins.

-And it comes with all the wonderful Vite DX.
+To get an idea of what it's like to use `vite-plugin-ssr`, select <b>Vue Tour</b> or <b>React Tour</b>:

 <details>
 <summary>
-<b>Overview with Vue</b>
+<b>Vue Tour</b>
 </summary>
 <br/>